mba811/synology-nodejs-bin/README.md

 # UPDATE
-## Great news! node.js is now part of the synocommunity repository.
+## Great news!
+NodeJS is now part of the synocommunity repository.
 ### [SynoCommunity](https://synocommunity.com/)